xlat/pbjson/readme.md

 //then destroy parser
 destroy ln_json

-//TODO: add an Update method that works with an XPath-like expression to modify an element
-//			add a Delete method that works with an XPath-like expression to delete an element
+//TODO: add a Delete method that works with an XPath-like expression to delete an element
 //Build a JSON structure
 //Don't need a `ln_json.reset()` 'cause setObject will change the root json ln_root, ln_person, ln_languages